FurryCoders/FALocalRepo/README.md

 To check for updates use the [`updates` command](#updates).
 A message will appear if there is an update available for any component.

-_Note_: make sure the pip points to a Python 3.10 installation; you can check if it is correct using `pip --version`.
+_Note_: make sure that pip points to a Python 3.10 installation; you can check if it is correct using `pip --version`.

 ### Installation From Source